 Once a website identifies bot-like behavior, it blocks them from further crawling.
 For more details, Dmitry Babitsky, the co-founder & chief scientist at ForNova, has spoken in-depth on how websites block bots in his presentation at OxyCon.

-Distinguishing bot traffic from human behavior online has become a complex task in itself, and the bots on the internet have evolved dramatically over the years.
+Distinguishing bot traffic patterns from human behavior online has become a complex task in itself, and the bots on the internet have evolved dramatically over the years.
 Currently, there are four different generations of bots:

-Second-generation – mainly operate through website development, hence ending up with the name ‘web crawlers.’
+Second-generation – they mainly operate through website development, hence ending up with the name ‘web crawlers.’
 They are relatively easy to detect due to the presence of specific JavaScript firing and iframe tampering.

-If you want a step by step guide on how to crawl a website without getting blocked by the anti-bot measures, we have written in great detail on how to do exactly that.
+If you want a step-by-step guide on how to crawl a website without getting blocked by the anti-bot measures, we have written in great detail on how to do exactly that.
 In that blog post, we provide you with a list of actions to prevent getting blacklisted while scraping and crawling websites.
 However, if you would like a faster and less labor-intensive method, you could check out Web Unblocker as a solution.

 It's an AI-powered proxy solution that has a dynamic fingerprinting feature.
 This feature allows Web Unblocker to choose the right combination of headers, cookies, browser attributes, and proxies so that you can appear as an organic user and successfully bypass all target website blocks.

 Another great option is using a pre-built scraper that encompasses all the features necessary to overcome anti-bot measures.
 For example, our SERP Scraper API is feature-rich and designed to get the data from search engine results pages.
-On top of that, it's specifically adapted to extract data from the major search engines and overcome any sort of anti-bot techniques specific to these search engines.
-See how simple it's to use our API in this guide to scraping Google search results.
+On top of that, it's specifically adapted to extract data from the major search engines and overcome any sort of anti-bot techniques specific to these engines.
+See how simple it is to use our API in this guide to scraping Google search results.

 Bad bot traffic is predicted only to increase each year.
 As for good bot traffic, the chance to not get mixed in with the bad crowd is slowly dwindling.
-Amongst good bots there are a lot of web scrapers that use gathered data for research, pulling down illegal ads, market research, etc. All of them may get flagged as bad and blocked.
+Amongst friendly bots, there are a lot of web scrapers that use gathered data for research, pulling down illegal ads, market research, etc. All of them may get flagged as bad and blocked.
 Fortunately, solutions implementing AI and ML technologies are being built to overcome false bot blocks.

 Web Unblocker’s functionality offers ML-driven proxy management, dynamic browser fingerprinting, ML-powered response recognitions, and an auto-retry system.
 All these features make web scraping smooth and block-free.